basho/basho_docs/source/languages/en/riak/ops/running/tools/riak-admin.md

     specific partition ID or index `N`
 * `--partition-ids`, `-x` --- Only display partition IDs instead of partition indexes

+When you run this command, you will see a list of transfers by kind.
+The kinds are:

+* Ownership
+* Repair
+* Resize
+* Fallback

 ## transfers ownership